blackmann/m4edocs/source/introduction.rst

         }
     }

-This form can also be referred as an **Invoice** to be paid by the **from** wallet.
+This form can also be referred as an :doc:`Invoice </invoice>`  to be paid by the **from** wallet.
 The invoice is forwarded to the TSwitch to proceed with the payment process.

 TSwitch